nephila/djangocms-installer/CONTRIBUTING.rst

     $ flake8 aldryn-installer tests
 	$ python setup.py test
     $ tox

-To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::